slideshow-templates/slideshow-s6-blank/README.markdown

 Note, this template pack includes **no** vector graphics gradient themes "out-of-the-box".
 The background is blank (white) and the text color is black.
+Change the background and colors to your need.

 ## Try It Yourself - How To Use the Template Pack